ThreeDotsLabs/wild-workouts-go-ddd-example/README.md

 # Wild Workouts

+*The idea for this series, is to apply DDD by refactoring.
+This process is in progress!
+Please check articles, to know the current progress.*

 Wild Workouts is an example project that we created to show how to build Go applications that are **easy to develop, maintain, and fun to work with, especially in the long term!**

 No application is perfect from the beginning.
 With over a dozen coming articles, we will uncover what issues you can find in the current implementation.
 We will also show how to fix these issues and achieve clean implementation by refactoring.